-iOS 12: Siri shortcuts, group FaceTime and 'memoji' animoji of you
+iOS 12: Siri shortcuts, group FaceTime and 'Memoji' Animoji of you

 Apple has just officially unveiled iOS 12 at its annual WWDC conference.
-This is the software that will define the experience of 2018's new iPhones ($799.99 at Cricket Wireless), and also update current iPhones and iPads when it comes out to devices later this year.
+This is the software that will define the experience of 2018's new iPhones, and also update current iPhones and iPads when it comes out to devices in late 2018 (likely September).
+Developers will be able to get the preview software today.

 Rumors prepped us that Apple would save a major iOS overhaul -- a redesigned look, rebuilt Siri and reworked Photos app -- for a later version of the software, focusing on stability and digital balance with a few flashy additions here and there.